tymek-gryszkalis/ai-clearing-recr/README.md

 # Recruitment task for AI Clearing
 Python implemented REST API handling a car database.
-Made as a part of recruitment process for the Python Developer Intern position at AI Clearing.
+Made as a part of recruitment process for the Software Developer Intern position at AI Clearing.
 ## Setting up locally
 1. Clone the repozitory
 2. (Optionally) initialize Python virtual enviroment